 Yes, we said it… ENJOY your rainy day.
 With spring comes showers, but that doesn’t mean you have to sit inside!
 Explore our abundance of museums, including the Chrysler Museum of Art, Nauticus Maritime Museum, Hermitage Museum & Gardens, and the Hunter House Victorian Museum.
 Be sure to splash in a rain puddle on your way in!
 For more museums, click here.

 7. Attend a Festival

 Norfolk is known for its many festivals and spring means it’s officially festival season!
 Explore the tall ships at Harborfest, America’s largest and longest running free maritime festival, join in the battle between red and white at the Spring Town Point Virginia Wine Festival, and meet local artists at the Stockley Gardens Art Festival.
 Find more of our locals’ favorite festivals here.

 The gorgeous Slover Library in Downtown Norfolk offers rooftop patios where you can relax and read in the beautiful weather outside, all for free!

 9. Dine on the Patio

 Located in the south, Norfolk boasts a warm spring.
 What better way to soak up the sun than to dine and sip outside?
-Check out Longboards for a surf shack vibe and marina views, or grab a bite of comfort food on a rooftop patio with garden lights at Supper Southern Morsels.
+Check out Longboards for a surf shack vibe and marina views.
 Check out more patio dining here.

 10. Walk Among Animals at the Zoo